awsdocs/aws-doc-sdk-examples/cpp/example_code/transcribe-streaming/README.md

-# Amazon Transcribe code examples for the SDK for C++
+# Amazon Transcribe Streaming code examples for the SDK for C++

 ## Overview

-Shows how to use the AWS SDK for C++ to work with Amazon Transcribe.
+Shows how to use the AWS SDK for C++ to work with Amazon Transcribe Streaming.

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_Amazon Transcribe provides transcription services for your audio files and audio streams._
+_Amazon Transcribe Streaming produces real-time transcriptions for your media content._

 ## ⚠ Important